act-rules/act-rules.github.io/_rules/SC2-4-7-focus-in-viewport.md

 ### Selector

-Each element that matches one of the following CSS selectors
+Select all elements that match the following CSS selector:

 - `a[href]:not([tabindex=-1])`,
 - `button:not([tabindex=-1])`,